 This article was last updated on the 24th of October 2017.

-We are happy to announce the installation of an exciting piece of technology right in the middle of the Red Light District.
-Over the Oudezijds Achterburgwal, the first 3D printed bridge of steel will be built.
+We are happy to announce the installation of an exciting piece of technology right in the middle of the famous Red Light District.
+Over the Oudezijds Achterburgwal in Amsterdam, the first 3D printed bridge of steel will be built.

 The Red Light District is not only famous for its brothels and coffeeshops but also for the architecture and it’s fairy tale-canals with a whole range of old bridges.
 With the introduction of the first 3D printed bridge made of steel, both the technology of the future and the city’s historic past will be encapsulated.
 The designers take into account its location and try to show the best of both worlds, old and new.
 Over the Oudezijds Achterburgwal a temporary pedestrian bridge is currently installed.
 It is one of the most used bridges in the Red Light District and it connects the bars, brothels and houses.
 As there are almost 10,000 visitors each day and around 9,000 residents, the bridge is an important passage in this area.